Which is Better: Should You Hang, Fold or Roll Clothes for Storage

 When deciding whether to hang, fold, or roll a piece of clothing, the two most important factors to consider are the item’s weight and fabric.
 Heavy garments are best folded and easily wrinkled garments are best hung.
 Fabrics that are lightweight and/or wrinkle resistant can be rolled to save space.

-By following these storage tips and laundering carefully, your most valued and treasured pieces of clothing will stay in excellent condition for years to come.
+By following these storage tips and laundering carefully, your most valued and treasured pieces of clothing will keep smelling fresh in storage and stay in excellent condition for years to come.